-HIST 267 - Cooperative Education Work Experience (1-18 cr) For course description, see Cooperative Education.
-(SFCC)
+HIST 267 - Cooperative Education Work Experience (1-18 cr)

 HIST 280 - Introduction to Modern British Government and Social Services (3 cr)

 Formerly POLS 280.
 A three-credit introduction to British cultural, economic and political institutions in their historical context.
 Prerequisite: Only for students in England for the Service Learning in England program.
 (SFCC)